 Below is all the equipment I took on my solo and unsupported Iceland Traverse hike.
 I hiked just shy of 600km from the southerly most point to the northerly, carrying everything I needed for the duration of the trip.
-You can read more about my journey through the land of fire and ice here.
 Due to the brutality of the Icelandic weather, the barren landscape of Europe’s biggest desert and the lack of civilisation, kit choice is paramount for the success of an adventure like this.

 Introduction To The Kit Needed

 The equipment needed to withstand up to 120km/hr winds, which whip volcanic ash everywhere, driving rain, hail storms and possibly snow.
 I needed to wade through glacial rivers, but there were also sections where there is no water re-supply for a couple of days.
 I needed to filter most of my water and make sure I had a suitable repair kit and medical supplies for what the inhospitable environment might throw at me.

 In addition, the equipment also had to be ultralight to bring the backpack weight to a minimum.
 This helps to reduce aches and pains, and potential trip ending injuries.
 The majority of the weight in my pack was made up of food.
 I was hiking on a large calorie deficit to keep weight down, taking just 2000 calories of food per day.
 Excluding food and water, and the basic set of clothes I was wearing each day, the pack weight carried came to 10.6kg’s (which I was pleased with).

 Below is the generic kit list of everything I took on the race.
 If you want to know the specific make and model of items I took, why I chose them, how they performed and what each weighed, then please check out the Solo Iceland Traverse spreadsheet by clicking on the link below.